amazeeio/lagoobernetes/services/logs-db/README.md

-# lagoon-elasticsearch
+# lagoobernetes-elasticsearch

-This is a elasticsearch used within the amazee.io lagoon deployment system.
+This is a elasticsearch used within the amazee.io lagoobernetes deployment system.

-It stores all lagoon-logs inside itself, which are usually created by `lagoon-logstash`
+It stores all lagoobernetes-logs inside itself, which are usually created by `lagoobernetes-logstash`